sk-zk/lookaround-map/README.md

 ```

 ### Decoding
-For browsers which don't natively support HEIC - which is every browser except Safari 17 - the panorama faces must be converted to a supported format before sending them to the client.
+For browsers which don't natively support HEIC (which is every browser except Safari 17 or higher), the panorama faces must be converted to a supported format before sending them to the client.
 To do so, one of these three libraries can be used.
 Simply install the one you like and it will be selected automatically.

 #1: By default, [pillow-heif](https://github.com/bigcat88/pillow_heif) will be used to decode images.
 Supports Linux, Mac and Windows.